wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/connect-to-other-data-in-powerapps-canvas-app/includes/2-work-with-action-based-data-sources.md

 Another common use of the Office 365 data source is to query the user's manager.
 With tabular data sources, you would use the LookUp function to find this type of information.
-With this action based data source, you use a function to directly query the information as shown in the example below.
+With this action-based data source, you use a function to directly query the information as shown in the example below.